pyaf/Image-classification-pytorch/logs.md

 So, now I'm gonna re-pretrain the model on old data and then train it on new one, fingers crossed, yayye never fucking give up.

+*** mistake ***
 * 13-7_resnext101_32x4d_v1_fold0_bgcoldsamp: same as 12-7_resnext101_32x4d_v1_fold0_bgcold, but trained on 20k samples, sampled according to dist. of current comp.'s dataset.
 *
 >> Forgot to update the lr to 1e-3, it is being trained on 1e-4 that's why it's so slow to plateau :( ek aadmi itni saari cheese kare to kare kaise?

-I've stopped training at epoch 31, will continue from there in the morning, gotta sleep.
+### 14 Jul

+I've stopped training at epoch 53, models' metrics are still improving (remember it was trained with 1e-4) but I want to check it's perf on test data right now.
+I think 1e-4 is a good lr, though model is slow to learn, I've never achived qwk:train/val as ~0.90/0.95 on old data.

+test predicting using 13-7_resnext101_32x4d_v1_fold0_bgcoldsamp is good, it would be wise to train on a mixed dataset with dist same as comp.'s dataset
+I MADE A MISTAKE: this above ^ model was trained on new data only with 20k sampled according to the actual distribution :facepalm: despite the mistake, for which I wasted so much time, a key takeaway is 1e-4 is better lr than 1e-3, I achieved 0.95 on val set

+*** renaming 13-7_resnext101_32x4d_v1_fold0_bgcoldsamp to bgc20ksamp, sorry

+LB: 0.63 for ckpt51.pth, th: 0.65, val qwk: 0.95, train qwk: 0.90

+** BUG **: the 20k images were sampled with replace=True, so the val set was not disjoint to train set :( :(

+*** mistake over ***

+Things to check, just before starting the model training:

+* train_df_name
+* model_name
+* fold and total fold (for val %)
+* npy_folder_name for dataloader's __getitem__() function
+* are you resampling images?

+* 14_7-resnext101_32x4d_v1_fold0_bgcoldsamp/: training on 8k images sampled from old data, sampled acc to dist of current data., replace=False

+# Questions:

-A new experiment can be this: pretrain on a balanced external data, then use that model on to the original data,  what's say?
+* A new experiment can be this: pretrain on a balanced external data, then use that model on to the original data,  what's say?

 # TODO: